On this page

 This article is a work in progress.
 Many of the style descriptions listed will eventually be expanded to include more content, such as examples and recommended techniques.

 A generalized coding task, mainly focused on testing basic ability to problem solve and write code.
-This will often involve writing a single function from scratch which offers a utility or solves a simple problem that doesn't specifically involve a lot of computer science theory.
+This will often involve writing a single function from scratch which solves an algorithmic problem or provides a utility-type function.

-Real-world challenges that involve implementing new functionality within new or existing code.
+Real-world challenges that involve implementing new functionality within existing code.

 Existing code base that needs to be simplified, updated to make room for new improvements or otherwise improved in some way.
 Unit tests can be used to ensure code still works as expected, with scoring being mostly done through objective rubrics.